-> MQB7026: Public Health Nutrition (2 Credits)
+MQB7026: Public Health Nutrition (2 Credits)

 - 1. Evaluate methods of nutritional assessment for all age groups. - 2.
 Analyse the importance of nutrition in health promotion and disease prevention. - 3.
-Propose appropriate strategies to improve community nutrition programs in the country you serve.
+Propose appropriate strategies to improve community nutrition programmes.

 The course will focus on the nutrition related problems throughout the life cycle, various methods of nutritional assessments, public health nutrition approach in health promotion and primary prevention of diseases as well as community programs in nutrition carried out in the country.
 Current nutritional issues affecting health will also be discussed.